ddmitov/perl-executing-browser/README.md

 * CGI scripts can be executed locally in a serverless mode, feeding them from standard forms using CGI protocol GET and POST methods.
 * Long-running scripts, or scripts running for arbitrary long time, can also be executed locally in a serverless mode.
 * Perl modules can be loaded from a custom directory without system-wide installation using PERLLIB environment variable.
-* Any version of Perl/Python/PHP can be selected from INI file or by clicking a special URL.
+* Any version of Perl, Python or PHP can be selected from configuration file or by clicking a special URL.
 * Several absolute or relative path directories can be added to the PATH environment variable of every locally executed script.

 **Networking:**